Mayank-UK/hotel_website/README.md

     -   MIT licence
 -   ## Acknowledgement
     -   This project acknowledges the effort of all the developers who develops, maintains and make their work free to use for other small developers like me, without their intellectual thoughts, plugins, libraries and tools this project would have not been possible.
+    -   This project uses digital resources from hotel terra jackson website like images, etc, for personal use and I do not claim any rights on their property